envimate/message-mate/README.md

 - `forResponseType` defines the class (or often superclass) for potential replies
 - the `with` method starts the request to success/failure replies.
 The given parameter defines the request class, the subsequent `answer` methods relate to
-- `answeredBy` takes a class that counts as successful response when received.
-It can be called several times for several successful responses
+- `answeredBy` takes a class that counts as successful response when received
-- `orByError` takes a class that when received results as failure.
-It can also be called repeatedly
+- `orByError` takes a class that when received results as failure
 - To map replies to the send request `CorrelationIds` are used.
 The `obtainingCorrelationIdsOf...` are used to extract them out of the replies.
 - Finally the used MessageBus is given and the MessageFunction is build

+#### ResponseFuture
 A request can be send with the `request` function.
 It returns a `ResponseFuture` object specific for that request.
 The `then` method allows to add handler, that will be executed once the future fulfills.
 The handler logic is called on the Thread, that fulfilled